Confinement and finite-range effects in a quasi-two-dimensional gas of fermionic dimers: Hellmann--Feynman theorem and trap energy

 Since $\langle \hat{z}^2 \rangle=\sigma^2/2$, where the bracket is taken between the Gaussian variational states in Eq.~\eqref{wf}, we have

 Writing explicitly $g_{\mathrm{3D}}$ and $\omega=\hbar/(m_B l_B^2)$, we obtain

-In the limit $a_B n_{2D}\,l_B \ll 1$, keeping only the leading-order term, we recover Eq.~\eqref{VGPP} obtained using the VGP approach, so both methods result in the same first-order correction to the width $\sigma$.
-Instead, the leading correction to the energy is different, as seen by comparing Eq.~\eqref{Eq:Q2Denergy} with Eq.~\eqref{olsh}.
-This happens because the $c_2$ coefficient accounting for all harmonic-oscillator levels in adiabatic perturbation theory only enters in the interaction energy, without affecting the trap contribution from which $\sigma$ is obtained.
-Consequently, the two approaches yield identical perturbative expressions for the width $\sigma$ but not for the energy $E$.
+To leading order in the small parameter $a_B n_{2D}\,l_B \ll 1$, we recover Eq.~\eqref{VGPP} obtained using the VGP approach.
+This agreement is nontrivial, because the variational approach assumes a Gaussian profile, whereas the perturbative treatment includes all harmonic-oscillator levels.
+Therefore, both methods yield the same first-order correction to the width $\sigma$.
+By contrast, the leading correction to the energy is different, as can be seen by comparing Eq.~\eqref{Eq:Q2Denergy} with Eq.~\eqref{olsh}.
+The reason is that the coefficient $c_2$, which accounts for all harmonic-oscillator levels in adiabatic perturbation theory, enters only the interaction energy and does not affect the trap contribution from which $\sigma$ is determined.
+As a consequence, the two approaches give the same perturbative expression for $\sigma$, but different ones for the energy $E$.